-If a parent, able to pay in this way for a child's board, chooses rather to bind him to the Company on the footing of an apprentice, the money that would otherwise have been employed in paying for his board, would, if invested in the Frugality-Bank, have produced, by the time of his arrival at twenty-one, a very considerable sum, which at that time might even serve as a capital to set him up in business; or, in case of a female, would afford her a marriage-portion:-without interest, £145:12s.: with benefit of compound interest, at four per cent. about £219:-at five per cent. about £247.-On this plan, in the rate of mortality much less: in Christ's Hospital, though in London, never more than one and a half per cent.

-event of the death of the child before his arrival at full age, the parent would, in compensation for the wound suffered by his affections, find himself not only relieved in pocket, but enriched.
+If a parent, able to pay in this way for a child's board, chooses rather to bind him to the Company on the footing of an apprentice, the money that would otherwise have been employed in paying for his board, would, if invested in the Frugality-Bank, have produced, by the time of his arrival at twenty-one, a very considerable sum, which at that time might even serve as a capital to set him up in business; or, in case of a female, would afford her a marriage-portion :---without interest, $\pounds 145:12s.:$ with benefit of compound interest, at four per cent. about $\pounds 247.$ -On this plan, in the event of the death of the child before his arrival at full age, the parent would, in compensation for the wound suffered by his affections, find himself not only relieved in pocket, but enriched.

-Examples of classes of persons, in whose circumstances it might be particularly eligible to a man, to have his children taken care of, from birth, or soon afterwards, for the first years, (say the first two, three, four, five, six, or more years,) according to circumstances: and who would naturally be disposed to profit by the opportunity, could they have, and at the same time be known to have, as full assurance of the child's being preserved in life, health, strength, and good habits, as they could have were it to be kept at their own homes, or at any other private house.-1.
+Examples of classes of persons, in whose circumstances it might be particularly eligible to a man, to have his children taken care of, from birth, or soon afterwards, for the first years, (say the first two, three, four, five, six, or more years,) according to circumstances ; and who would naturally be disposed to profit by the opportunity, could they have, and at the same time be known to have, as full assurance of the child's being preserved in life, health, strength, and good habits, as they could have were it to be kept at their own homes, or at any other private house.--1.
 Domestic servants-in whose case it would have the farther good effect of removing an obstacle to marriage.
 2. Widowers among the self-maintaining poor, left with small children.
 3. More especially widowers of the seafaring and other classes, whose occupations carry them frequently to a wide distance from home.
-4. Married men, with young children, and diseased, infirm, or ill-behaved wives. ried men whose wives were engaged in business for themselves, or whose whole time was wanted for the assistance of their husbands.
+4. Married men, with young children, and diseased, infirm, or ill-behaved wives.
+5. Married men whose wives were engaged in business for themselves, or whose whole time was wanted for the assistance of their husbands.
 6. Fathers who, having young children, have given them step-mothers.

-In proportion as the success of the plan came to be demonstrated, and the proposition established, that a child's probability of life is greater in an industry-house than elsewhere, parents even of the superior classes, who otherwise would have put their children out to nurse, or to an early boarding-school upon the ordinary footing, would see the advantage of trusting them to the Company in preference; at least up to that period at which a child begins to require, as supposed, a mode of treatment adapted, in point of society and instruction, to the rank and circumstances of the circle in which it will afterward have to mix: and if averse to avail himself of the pecuniary saving, a man might make what further recompense he thought proper to the Company or its agents, or give the whole, or any part of it, to be applied in his own way, in augmentation of the fund for pauper extra-comforts. -See Book iv.
+In proportion as the success of the plan came to be demonstrated, and the proposition established, that a child's probability of life is greater in an industry-house than elsewhere, parents even of the superior classes, who otherwise would have put their children out to nurse, or to an early boarding-school upon the ordinary footing, would see the advantage of trusting them to the Company in preference ; at least up to that period at which a child begins to require, as supposed, a mode of treatment adapted, in point of society and instruction, to the rank and circumstances of the circle in which it will afterward have to mix : and if averse to avail himself of the pecuniary saving, a man might make what further recompense he thought proper to the Company or its agents, or give the whole, or any part of it, to be applied in his own way, in augmentation of the fund for pauper extra-comforts. -See Book iv.